brson/beast/README.md

 It essentially runs an entire distributed database cluster in a single process.

-[TiDB][l] is a badass distributed database, but it is difficult to set up and run &mdash; its production configuration typically consists of many nodes.
+TiDB is a badass distributed database, but it is difficult to set up and run &mdash; its production configuration typically consists of many nodes.
 As such, it has a limited audience of developers with big data needs, and who are motivated to work through the setup process of a distributed database.